 House Wrap Installation Tips

-All seams must be properly sealed with a special tape provided by the house wrap manufacturer.
+- Seal all seams with a special tape provided by the house wrap manufacturer.

-Install the house wrap between the double top wall plate.
+- Install the house wrap between the double top wall plates.

-Avoid chemicals to be in contact with the fabric as they will adversely affect the house wrap’s water resistance.
+- Prevent chemicals from coming in contact with the fabric, as they can adversely affect the house wrap’s water-resistance.

-It is recommended to install a drainage provision at the bottom of the external siding material.
+- Install a drainage provision at the bottom of the external siding material, if recommended.

-Use specific stapling nails or nails designed to hold down house wrap material.
-Nails should be at least 1-inch long and spaced 12 to 18 inches on-center
+- Use staples or nails specifically designed to hold down house wrap material.
+Nails should be at least 1 inch long and spaced 12 to 18 inches on-center.

-Vertical joints should be lapped 6 inches minimum and 12 inches maximum, depending on the severity of the area's weather conditions.
+- Overlap vertical joints by at least 6 inches and no more than 12 inches, depending on the severity of the area's weather conditions.